Organic Growth Meaning

 #2 – Drives Inorganic Growth

 Organic growth provides the companies the resources to achieve growth through M&A. It acts like a platform that is used for inorganic growth because even the target companies would want to merge into more prominent brands only if they see some benefit out of it.
-MergersMergersA merger is a voluntary fusion of two existing entities equal in size, operations, and customers deciding to amalgamate to form a new entity, expand its reach into new territories, lower operational costs, increase revenues, and earn greater control over market share. imply that both the companies exist but under the same umbrella.
+MergersMergersMerger refers to a strategic process whereby two or more companies mutually form a new single legal venture.
+For example, in 2015, ketchup maker H.J.
+Heinz Co and Kraft Foods Group Inc merged their business to become Kraft Heinz Company, a leading global food and beverage firm. imply that both the companies exist but under the same umbrella.
 Therefore Target companies would not want to involve themselves in a merger, which doesn’t lead to any synergies.

 Difference between Organic Growth and Inorganic Growth